Achilles and Patroclus: Iliad

 Achilles and Patroclus quarter together in a tent near their Greek allies' fleet of ships.
 King Agamemnon realizes that Achilles, due to his heroic reputation, needs to enter the fight, but Achilles, having been disrespected by Agamemnon, refuses.
 Agamemnon sends an envoy to change his mind.
 In Book IX (lines 225 to 241) two of the diplomats, Odysseus and Ajax, hear Achilles playing the lyre and singing all alone with Patroclus.
 They both spring to their feet in surprise as the guests approach.
 After much talk, the embassy fails to convince Achilles to fight.
 Achilles asks Patroclus to oversee the preparation of a bed in the outer part of the tent for one of the envoys (lines 606 to 713).
-Then Achilles sleeps next to Diomede and Patroclus next to Iphis in the inner part of their tent.
+Then Achilles sleeps next to Diomedes and Patroclus next to Iphis in the inner part of their tent.

 After more fighting, in Book XI (lines 596 to 654) Nestor arrives back to the Greek allies' base with a wounded soldier.
 Achilles sends Patroclus out to speak with him.
 Nestor reminds Patroclus (lines 786 to 804) that his father had long ago taught him that, although Achilles was nobler, Patroclus was still Achilles' elder.
 Therefore Patroclus should counsel and guide Achilles wisely so that perhaps he would finally enter the fight against the Trojans.
 If Patroclus could not, then he himself should don Achilles' armor to deceive the Trojans into thinking that Achilles had joined the fight, which should scare them away from the Greek base and back to their own walls.

 Later on, the Trojans continue their advance on the Greek allies' base and breach the defensive wall guarding their ships.
 In Book XVI (lines 1 to 100) Patroclus weeps at the casualties and confronts Achilles over his refusal to fight.
 Patroclus asks if he can use Achilles' armor to convince the Trojans to turn around.
 Achilles agrees and warns Patroclus to only go far enough to drive the Trojans from the ships.
 Achilles tells him he wishes all the other Trojans and Greeks would die so that the pair alone could go sack Troy.
 Now at Achilles' urging (lines 101 to 256), Patroclus dons Achilles' armor while Achilles rallies his troops, and Achilles prays to Zeus for his success and safe return.